ibarwick/firebird_fdw/README.md

 This is a foreign data wrapper (FDW) to connect PostgreSQL to Firebird.
 It provides both read (`SELECT`) and write (`INSERT`/`UPDATE`/`DELETE`) support, as well as pushdown of some operations.
-However it is still very much work-in-progress; *USE AT YOUR OWN RISK*.
+While it appears to be working reliably, please be aware this is still very much work-in-progress;
+*USE AT YOUR OWN RISK*.

 `firebird_fdw` is designed to be compatible with PostgreSQL 9.2 ~ 11.
 Write support is only available in PostgreSQL 9.3 and later.
 Note that